jeromerg/NCase/src/NDocUtil.Doc/Readme.md

 	- Bitmap image (PNG, BMP),
 	- Vector image (EMF).

 Have you ever made a Powerpoint presentation containing code snippets?
 The maintenance of code snippets is a nightmare!
-With *NDocUtil*, the code snippets are refreshed automatically every build!
+With *NDocUtil*, the code snippets are refreshed automatically on every build!

 *NDocUtil* was primarly developed to write the documentation for the [NCase] project.